SeanFxyz/Space-Invaders-Pygame/README.md

 is_event_handler -- Indicates whether the pygame event list should be passed as a parameter to the objects update() method.

-collision_threshold -- A number represented the minimum alpha channel value for a pixel in this object's sprite to trigger a collision.

 Methods: